jasonelle/jasonelle/README.md

-# jasonelle
+# Jasonelle Next
-A Cozy Framework for iOS Apps
+A small and Cozy Framework for iOS Apps.
+This will hold the next version of Jasonelle.